Oticon Zeal is a fairly new device on the market designed for mild hearing losses. It is tiny, discreet and on the face of it, quite impressive.

 They want pricing that makes sense.

-A prestige product does not solve those things.
+A prestige product at this price point does not solve those things.

 The Industry Tension No One Talks About